Extracting Differences from an ArcSDE Geodatabase

 • Reading Transactional Version differences

 This tutorial focuses on extracting differences from a transactional versioned Geodatabase.
-However, the principals are the same for reading differences from historical archives.
+However, the principles are the same for reading differences from historical archives.

 Versioning is only available in the Enterprise Geodatabase (ArcSDE).

-Being able to extract differences (or deltas) from a Geodatabase allows you to replicate or synchronize your Geodatabase with other databases in your organization.
+Extracting differences (or deltas) from a Geodatabase allows you to replicate or synchronize it with other databases in your organization.

 Video